dostert01/Level2/README.md

 ## Preface

 This software is still in a very early state.
 This means, that not all features, that are described in the current documentation, are already (fully) implemented and available.
-In particular, being a framework, this project requires real life use cases, which are also ot implemented yet.
+In particular, being a framework, this project requires real life use cases, which are also not implemented yet.
 However, it is even more important to mention them already now, to be able to describe the big picture and the purpose of this project.
 This way, I'd like to share the idea of what is already possible and what might be missing.

 In case you are interested in participating and/or contributing, both would be very welcome and appreciated.
 But of course I am also happy if you simply use the project for your own purposes :-).